lerud/lerud.github.io/basicSin.md

 ---
 layout: default
 ---
-This is the first example.
+This is the first example testing.

 ```matlab
 % Some plotting parameters